Updated 3rd November 2021.

 There is currently a mandatory quarantine period in place for those arriving from abroad.
 This applies to foreigners and Indonesian nationals.
-The quarantine period spans for 7 nights/8 days and you must check into a quarantine hotel in your arrival city.
+The quarantine period spans for either 5 days or 3 days, depending on whether you are fully vaccinated or have only had one dose.
+You must check into a quarantine hotel in your arrival city.

 Bali Reopening: Timeline of Events

 - November 2021

 Officials have previously said that they estimate flights will begin to arrive in Bali in November.
 However, some have theorised that the long bureaucratic process of getting permission to enter and the limited reopening is deterring eligible people from visiting the island.
 For example, Australia and China previously provided the most international tourists to Bali but Australia isn’t on the eligible countries list and the Chinese are not doing much international travel at present.

 Some also believe that the mandatory quarantine is putting people off, especially at a time when other Southeast Asian countries such as Thailand are ditching quarantine for fully vaccinated travellers.
 On November 3rd 2021, it was announced that there would be changes to the quarantine duration in Bali.
 The duration of quarantine now depends on the vaccination status of visitors:

 - Fully vaccinated travellers: 3 days in a Bali quarantine hotel